hungryc8rpillar/doc-update-tool/README.md

 ```

 ### 2. Set up environment variables

-- Copy the example environment file and fill in your OpenAI API key:
+Copy the example environment file and fill in your OpenAI API key:
   ```bash
   cp .env.example .env
   ```

+**Note:**
+The application expects a folder called `documentation` inside the `data` directory (i.e., `data/documentation/`).
+You must provide your own documentation files in this folder for the tool to analyze and update.
+These files are not included in the repository.

 ### 3. Install and run the **backend** (FastAPI)